microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-updates.md

 ---
 title: "updates resource type"
-description: "Singleton entity that acts as a container for all Windows Update for Business deployment service functionality."
+description: "Entity that acts as a container for all Windows Update for Business deployment service functionality."
 author: "Alice-at-Microsoft"
 localization_priority: Normal
 ms.prod: "w10"